-You must be collecting RDP login data (Event ID 4624) through the Security events or Windows Security Events data connectors.
+You must be collecting RDP login data (Event ID 4624) through the Security Events via Legacy Agent or Windows Security Events via AMA data connectors.
 Make sure you have selected an event set besides "None", or created a data collection rule that includes this event ID, to stream into Azure Sentinel.

 From the Azure Sentinel portal, select Analytics, and then select the Rule templates tab.
 Choose the (Preview) Anomalous RDP Login Detection rule, and move the Status slider to Enabled.